 “Teachers need to integrate technology seamlessly into the curriculum instead of viewing it as an add-on, an afterthought, or an event.” – Heidi-Hayes Jacobs

-The message of my education technology keynotes is to get students to show students the possibilities of technology, test their potential, give them a meaningful purpose for using technology, and have them take on the responsibility of bettering their world with their technology use.
+The message of many of my education technology keynotes is to show students the possibilities of technology, test their potential, give them a meaningful purpose for using technology, and have them take on the responsibility of bettering their world with their use of technology.
 To introduce students to the possibilities of technology get them to complete different tasks with web tools and apps, such as mindmaps, podcasts, digital stories, videos, podcasts, etc.!
 But before students embark on any digital project, you need to find the right tools.
 Check out my new book, Hacking Digital Learning Strategies with EdTech Missions, to discover digital projects where students make a meaningful impact on their communities and the world.
 I’ve also included my presentation, Survival Tips for Teaching with Technology, with tips and resources.

 Get your copy of Hacking Digital Learning, The 30 Goals Challenge, or Learning to Go.
 Ask me about training your teachers, ShellyTerrell@gmail.com!